 Here you can see the location of Bárðarlaug pool on the map.

 Bárður built his farm at Laugarbrekka and from there he walked up to Bárðarlaug pool, where he bathed.
-Here he lived for a while with his 9 daughters.
+Here he lived for a while with his 9 daughters (none of which are mentioned in Íslendingabók).
 Bárður's daughters were both big and beautiful, the oldest one being Helga.

 Bárður lived at Laugarbrekka until he disappeared into Snæfellsjökull glacier after the dreadful incidence at Rauðfeldsgjá, which I am going to tell you about later in this travel-blog - and from the glacier, he protects the Snæfellsnes peninsula.

 At Laugarbrekka - friðlýstar formninjar - preserved relics

 Laugarbrekka is a well-known stop here on the south side of the peninsula, as later on, it was the home of the extraordinary woman, Guðríður Þorbjarnardóttir (980-1050), who was born in 980 here at Laugarbrekka.
 In her lifetime she went on 8 sea-voyages and travelled twice over the whole of Europe!
 It is believed that she was the most widely travelled woman of the Middle Ages.

 I have written a special travel-blog about Laugarbrekka and Guðríður: The Historical Laugarbrekka on the Snæfellsnes Peninsula in West-Iceland.

 When Bárður, later on, decided on leaving the society of men and finding himself a cave to live in somewhere in Snæfellsjökull glacier, he left Laugarbrekka farm to his friend, Sigmundur Ketilsson.